-Refer to page 32 and 39 of Management's Discussion and Analysis of Financial Condition and Results of Operation ("MD&A") within Northern Trust's 2013 Annual Report for more information on Northern Trust's Liquidity Risk Management and Risk Management processes.
+➤ Refer to page 64 and 70 of Management's Discussion and Analysis of Financial Condition and Results of Operation ("MD&A") within Northern Trust's 2014 Annual Report for more information on Northern Trust's Liquidity Risk Management and Risk Management processes.

-Risk Governance
+Risk Governance and Oversight

-Risk governance is an integral aspect of corporate governance and focuses on the structure, processes and approach to the management of the key material risks inherent in our businesses.
-For Northern Trust, this includes clearly defined accountabilities, expectations, systems for internal control and processes for risk-based decision-making and escalation of issues.
+Risk governance is an integral aspect of corporate governance at Northern Trust, and includes clearly defined accountabilities, expectations, internal controls and processes for risk-based decision-making and escalation of issues.
 The diagram below provides a high-level overview of Northern Trust's risk governance structure, highlighting the oversight of the Board of Directors and key risk-related committees.